Brendan Rodgers Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.86 team ERA that ranks sixth across all MLB pitching staffs.
+- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.87).

-- Twins pitchers combine to rank 13th in baseball in home runs allowed (186 total, 1.2 per game).
+- Twins pitchers combine to surrender 189 total home runs at a rate of 1.2 per game (to rank 14th in baseball).

-- The right-hander last appeared on Sunday against the Los Angeles Angels, when he went six innings, allowing three earned runs while giving up seven hits.
+- Pagan gets the call to start for the Twins, his first this season.

+- The 32-year-old right-hander pitched in relief in his last outing this season, one of 65 appearances so far.

-- In 28 games this season, the 27-year-old has amassed an ERA of 4.31, with 11 strikeouts per nine innings.
-Opponents are hitting .243 against him.
+- In 65 games this season, he has put up a 3.03 ERA and averages 8.6 strikeouts per nine innings while opposing batters are hitting .184 against him.

 © 2023 Data Skrive.
 All rights reserved.